 The aim of the group is, in line with the Royal Horticultural Society’s guidance, to strive towards horticultural excellence, community involvement and environmental responsibility.
 The Committee shares its enthusiasm for these aims with all sections of the Dartmouth population, and helping create community spirit and civic pride.

 We work closely with Dartmouth Town Council, South Hams District Council and Devon County Council and are grateful for the grants they give us.
-The dedicated Committee give their time as volunteers, supported by Friends and helpers.
-If you would like to become part of this joint effort, please contact us – we always welcome enthusiasm and help in any form.
+The dedicated Committee give their time as volunteers, supported by helpers.
+If you would like to become part of this joint effort, please contact us.